danwerner21/UniFLEX/Software/Kernels/README.md

 All files are in UniFLEX text format, use 'ufless' to access them from linux.
 The .tar image contains the whole source for the CPU09 UniFLEX kernel, in UniFLEX text format

+On the image CPU09_UF_IOP.dsk.zip there are 3 bootable kernels. 'uniflex' and 'uniflex4' are kernels for SR4 IO.
+'uniflex5' support SR4 IO _and_ the IOP.
+If you boot the last one without the CPU09IOP hardware present, the kernel may hang in the interrupt handler as it 'sees' the interrupt flag set, but is un-able to reset it.